Enabling push notifications, snooze, and do not disturb in Sendbird

 Push notifications are essential for any app with chat and messaging because users receive messages from people they care about, about topics highly relevant to them, or from interactions they value.
 Users participate in conversations for good reasons and they don’t want to miss a message.
 The need for push notifications only increases if a user is responsible for reading and responding to a message as in, for example, work settings.
+Our guide to mobile push notifications has everything you need to know about push notifications, their benefits, and how they can be used.

 It is now a common standard to give users options to control when they receive push notifications.
 In fact, users expect it.
 As users try to balance the utility of notifications with setting boundaries around them, users now expect to set up “Do not disturb” statuses, snooze notifications, or control when they receive a push notification.